seqan/seqan/manual/source/Infrastructure/Infrastructure/RepositoryStructure.rst

   Each application directory contains the source files for one or more binaries, documentation, example files, and app tests.
   More information is available in the section `Application Structure`_.
 * The folder ``demos`` contains **demo programs**.
-* The folder ``dox`` contains the documentation building system, which builds the documentation from the API documentation.
+* The folder ``dox`` contains the documentation building system, which builds the API documentation from the source code, see also section `API Documentation`_.
 * The folders ``include/seqan`` contains main library code, with all modules.
   This is described in more detail in the section `Library Modules`_.
-* The folders ``manual`` contains the tutorials and the building system to build the tutorials.
+* The folders ``manual`` contains the tutorials and manuals you are reading right now, see section `Manual`_.
 * The folder ``tests`` contains the unit tests for the library modules.
   For each library module, there is a directory below ``tests`` with the same name that contains the tests for this module.
   Simpler modules have one tests executable, whereas there might be multiple tests executables for larger modules.